ayaz-amin/Attention-Induced-Program-Learning/README.md

-don't even bother reading this, just get into the code

 Edit: It's still a work in progress.
+Use code once the research paper is out.
+When it comes out, no one knowwwwws...